christophenne/glasskube-argocd-demo/README.md

 ✅ cert-manager is now installed in glasskube-argocd-demo.
 ```

-Note that the created resource has a flaw in the current version (`v0.13.0`), which is that too much `metadata` is being set.
-Of the created metadata, only the `name` should be included – for now you have to manually remove the rest to avoid weird out-of-sync
-issues with ArgoCD.
-You can find the corresponding issue [here](https://github.com/glasskube/glasskube/issues/1008).

 Following the apps of apps pattern again, we want to wrap our clusterpackage in an argo `Application` custom resource
 in `apps/cert-manager.yaml`, which holds the reference to the clusterpackage resource: